viGor027/Calebfaces/README.md

 To speed up the process I used the backbone of ConvNeXtTiny, with its weights already adjusted to imagenet dataset.
 Initially, I explored class weights by training the network on a smaller dataset with stratifying by feature we want to predict, manually adjusting weights.
 Subsequently, I selected optimal learning rate using custom callback.
-The entire hyperparameter tuning process involved training thirteen models.
+I experimented with various classifiers and decided to continue training with the most promising one; I made some of the top layers of the backbone trainable and continued training using another custom callback to schedule a learning rate of the model in the span of an epoch (due to one epoch taking excessively long time I decided to train a backbone for only one epoch for each part of it that was made trainable; see ```continue_training.py```).

 # Results